johnykvsky/dummygenerator/README.md

 I needed simple dummy data generator for PHP 8.3 and with modern architecture in mind, so DummyGenerator came to life.

+Apart from different initialization and providers removed from core it should be in general a drop-in replacement for Faker.
+Some small differences are mentioned below.

 # Changes in compare to Faker

 * required PHP >= 8.3